 Stormwater Drainage & Swim Advisory in Myrtle Beach

 Guests are confused by some recent headlines and social media posts regarding a no swim advisory.
 Sadly there has been some misleading information on the web and our team would like to address the issue.
-Concerned guests and home owners are calling Ocean Lakes with questions.
-We wanted to make sure our teammates are giving them the correct information.
+When concerned guests and home owners call Ocean Lakes with questions, we want to make sure our teammates are giving them the correct information.
 We know that vacations are important, but that health and safety come first.
 As local residents we understand the stormwater drainage issues and the swim advisories, we need to help Myrtle Beach guests understand.

 Is it Safe to Swim in Myrtle Beach?

 Yes!
 It is safe to swim in Horry County (including Myrtle Beach).
 Know the facts!
 Below are some tips for families and the facts about the issue.